Keenegan/kinesis-tools-rust/readme.md

 Usage: ktr <COMMAND>

 Commands:
-  list    List all kinesis streams read    Read a kinesis stream create  Create a kinesis stream delete  Delete a kinesis stream help    Print this message or the help of the given subcommand(s)
+  list    List all streams
+  read    Read upcoming events from a stream create  Create a new stream delete  Delete a stream put     Put record into a stream help    Print this message or the help of the given subcommand(s)

 Options: